abenamer-zz/chartbeat_mostpopular/README.md

 https://drupal.org/documentation/install/modules-themes/modules-7
 for further information.

-Once the module is installed, please configure it and then place the Chartbeat - Most Popular block.

 ## Configuration
 After you enable this module, please go to admin/config/services/chartbeat_mostpopular to configure it.

 You will see multiple fields there that you will have to fill in.
+These fields are for configuring the module so that it can pull in the list of most popular items from Chartbeat as well as append Google Analytics campaign code to the links in the block.

 ## Troubleshooting
 ## FAQ